ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-reference-ra-interaction-model.md

 # Disambiguation

 The term "Remote Attestation" is a common expression and often associated with certain properties.
-The term "Remote" in this context does not necessarily refer to a remote system entitiy in the scope of network topologies or the Internet.
+The term "Remote" in this context does not necessarily refer to a remote system entity in the scope of network topologies or the Internet.
 It rather refers to a decoupled system or different computing context, which also could be present locally as components of a composite device.
-Examples include: a Trusted Execution Environment (TEE), Baseboard Management Controllers (BMCs), as well as other phyiscal or logical protected/isolated execution environements.
+Examples include: a Trusted Execution Environment (TEE), Baseboard Management Controllers (BMCs), as well as other physical or logical protected/isolated execution environments.

 # Scope